kensho-technologies/graphql-compiler/README.md

 (i.e. where the `out_Animal_ParentOf` edge appears exactly `$child_count` times).
 Each row contains the matching `Animal`'s name, in a column named `animal_name`.

+The `uuid` field within the `out_Animal_ParentOf` vertex field is added simply to satisfy the GraphQL syntax rule that requires at least one field to exist within any `{}`.
+Since this field is not marked with any directive, it has no effect on the query.

 *N.B.:* Please note the `@optional` directive on the vertex field being filtered above.
 This directive is necessary if the `$child_count` parameter can be set to `0`, as without it, the query semantics require `out_Animal_ParentOf` to simultaneously exist